Magical Places in Manhattan

 This tribute to the Great Irish Famine portrays a 19th-century Irish landscape using stones from Ireland's 32 counties and more than 60 types of flora.
 Enter through the illuminated tunnel, inscribed with the famine's history and connections to present-day world hunger, and ascend to find one of the most spectacular views of the World Trade Center and the Hudson River.
 Visit during the nighttime for a more magical experience filled with city lights and you'll likely be one of few visitors there.
 The nearest subway station is World Trade Center on the 1 train.

 You might recognize this park as a filming location for In the Heights during Benny & Nina’s duet.
-There’s a great view of the George Washington Bridge (and legal, if you choose to opt out of the rewarding but illegal option at Castle Village).
+There’s a great view of the George Washington Bridge (and legal view, if you choose to opt out of the rewarding but illegal option at Castle Village).
 Directly beneath the observation part of the park is a step street leading to Fort Washington Park.
 To get to the step street, you’ll need to exit the park and walk down Haven Ave.
 Across the street are the step street and a footbridge.
 Follow the path as directed by Apple or Google Maps to get to Fort Washington Park and the Little Red Lighthouse.
 It’s about a one-mile walk from there.
 The nearest subway station is 175th St on the A train.

-11. New Wave Park
+11. New Wave Pier

-The revamped Waterside Pier has turned retro, covering the dull gray concrete with grassy areas, picnic tables, and neon geometric décor.
+The revamped Waterside Pier has turned retro, covering the dull gray concrete with grassy areas, picnic tables, and neon geometric decor.
 Its design is a stark contrast against the other competing waterfront parks along the east side.
-With the Queensboro Bridge in the distance, lampposts lighting the FDR, and a widespread view of the nearby outer boroughs, this rarely-populated area is a pleasant place to hang out and watch the sunset.
-To get here, you’ll need to use the nearest crosswalk on E 35th St, heading towards the ferry terminal, and then take a left.
+With the Queensboro Bridge in the distance, lampposts lighting the FDR, and a widespread view of the nearby outer boroughs, this rarely populated area is a pleasant place to hang out and watch the sunset.
+To get here, you’ll need to use the nearest crosswalk on E 35th St heading towards the ferry terminal, and then take a left.

 Concealed by large residential complexes within Midtown East, Peter Detmold Park's unique feature is a light blue pedestrian walkway crossing over FDR Drive, which leads you to waterside views of the East River.
 The park was named after the former president of the Turtle Bay Association and features gazebos, walkway lamps, and views of the Queensboro Bridge, Long Island City, and Roosevelt Island.
 Below the walkway is the park's dog run plus benches in a quiet space.
 The nearest subway station is Lexington Av-53rd St on the E/M trains and 51st St on the 6 train.